 Infection: There is a very slight risk of infection as with any surgery.
 You should return to the clinic if you feel there is any signs of infection such as localised redness, or pain

 - It is important to note that the transplanted hair will be fully embedded after day 14, that is why you can resume your normal activities at this stage

 - The transplanted hair will begin to fall out, usually 2 to 4 weeks after the surgery.
-You will start to see the hair grow at 3 to 4 months after the surgery, this hair will be very fine and minute at first
+You will start to see the hair grow from 6 months after the surgery, this hair will be very fine and minute at first

-- At 6 months 70% the hair will have appeared, however they won’t be fully grown, it will take up to 18 months for a full growth to occur
+- At 6-9 months 70% the hairs will have appeared, however they won’t be fully grown, it will take up to 18 months for full growth to occur

 - Shedding of the native hair can also sometimes occur post operatively.
 This is quite rare and if it occurs it will always re-grow